1. Purpose and scope

 1.1.
 Relevance

-Whistleblowing refers to situations where a worker raises a concern about something they have witnessed at their workplace.
+Our external whistleblowing procedure is for employees of, or contractors in, the Scottish water and sewerage sector who decide to report concerns relating to their employer in relation to matters that WICS has powers to take further action on.
 If you are a water customer with a concern, it will generally be most appropriate for you to contact your water company directly and follow their complaints procedure.
-Should you not be satisfied with the outcome, please contact the Scottish Public Services Ombudsman on 0800 377 7330.
+Should you not be satisfied with the outcome, please contact the Scottish Public Services Ombudsman to investigate, they are the final stage complaints body for the Scottish water sector.

-This policy applies to a worker, most likely employed or engaged by a water or sewerage company, who wishes to raise an allegation of malpractice about the supply of water and the provision of sewerage services in Scotland, which is in the public interest.
-If you are a worker employed or engaged by a water or sewerage company in Scotland and you are concerned about believed malpractice relating to the water and sewerage industry in Scotland, it may be appropriate to disclose to us under this policy.
+This policy applies to a worker, most likely employed or engaged by a water or sewerage company, who wishes to raise an allegation of malpractice about the supply of water and the provision of sewerage services in Scotland which is in the public interest.
+If you are a worker employed or engaged by a water or sewerage company in Scotland and you are concerned about believed malpractice relating to the water and sewerage industry in Scotland, it may be appropriate to disclose to us under this policy – see section 2 for further detail.

-The whistleblowing legislation under which we are a prescribed body is designed to give protection to workers from detriment from their employers because of making a protected disclosure.
-Therefore, if you are not employed or engaged by an organisation in the water and sewerage industry in Scotland, it is highly unlikely that this policy is relevant to you (as we would be unlikely to be the applicable “prescribed body”).
-If in doubt, we recommend that you contact Protect (details on this organisation are provided at the end of this policy) or take independent legal advice regarding who to report your concern to.
+The whistleblowing legislation under which we are a prescribed body is designed to give protection to workers from detriment from their employers because of making the disclosure - see section 3.1.
+If you are not employed or engaged by an organisation in the water and sewerage industry in Scotland, it is highly unlikely that this policy is relevant to you.
+If in doubt, we recommend that you contact Protect or take independent legal advice regarding who to report your concern to.

-It does not matter if an individual who raises a concern is mistaken about the concern.
-It is not necessary to prove the allegation being made but the individual must reasonably believe in the content and that the disclosure is made in the public interest and that the information they have tends to show some malpractice.
+It does not matter if an individual who raises a concern is mistaken about it—it is not necessary to prove the allegation being made but the individual must reasonably believe that the disclosure is made in the public interest and that the information they have tends to show some malpractice.

 2. When to use this policy